Slytherin-Blue-Ocean/GymX5000/README.md

 ![image](https://media.giphy.com/media/gZGKgbMA7zDn0raCKj/giphy.gif)
 >>
 ### Classes
-In the classes section is a carousol of favorited classes and a list of classes a user has booked and completed.
-Below that is a list of upcomming classes you can also book that are not in your favorites list.
+In the classes section is a carousel of favorited classes and a list of classes a user has booked and completed.
+Below that is a list of upcoming classes you can also book that are not in your favorites list.
 Pressing the 'Book' button will show a prompt verifying that you have booked a class.
 At the moment, there is no way to delete classes or unbook them.
 This feature will be added in a future update.
 >>
 ![image](https://media.giphy.com/media/IaYQDYErZuqPvZVybO/giphy.gif)
 >>